Stewart Udall: Personal life

-Stewart Udall was married to Ermalee Webb (died 2001) with whom he had two daughters, (Lori and Lynn) and four sons, (Denis, Jay, Scott, and Tom).
+Stewart Udall was married to Ermalee Webb (died 2001) with whom he had two daughters and four sons.
 He was the brother of U.S. Representative and 1976 presidential candidate, Mo Udall; he served as Mo's campaign manager during the Democratic primary election, which Mo lost to Jimmy Carter.
 Stewart Udall's son Tom Udall and nephew Mark Udall (Mo's son), both former members of the U.S. House of Representatives, were elected to the United States Senate from New Mexico and Colorado, respectively, in 2008.
 Mark lost his seat in 2014, and Tom retired at the end of his second term in 2021.

 Udall was interviewed for two Ken Burns documentaries for PBS: The West, which features his ancestor John D. Lee's role in the Mountain Meadows massacre of 1857, and The National Parks: America's Best Idea, in his capacity as a former Secretary of the Interior, who oversaw the National Park Service.

 Udall was the last surviving original member of Kennedy's cabinet.
 Udall's death left W. Willard Wirtz as the last surviving member of John F. Kennedy's cabinet.
 Wirtz died on April 24, 2010.